mOoNsHaDoOo/C64Emu-iOS/README.md

 ### Install cocoapods dependencies
 go in the project directory with a terminal window and install the dependancies by running ```pod install```

-Open C64Emulator.xcworkspace and build and run
+Open C64Emulator.xcworkspace and build and run.
+Don't mind warnings.

 ## Basic usage instructions
 On start, you'll be presented with an empty view controller saying no programs currently cataloged.
 If you switch to Disks view  you'll see no disaks avaialble.